REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Discussion

 \section{Discussion}

 Similar to prior work, we find that expert merging performs reasonably well on \gls{mc} benchmarks.
 This may be because \gls{mc} tasks only require a discriminative function that can be approximated by an \textit{average} expert.
-In contrast, merging fails to maintain model quality on generative tasks, particularly at 50\% compression.
-Generative tasks require auto-regressive generation, a capability that is lost when the router's fine-grained control is removed.
+In contrast, merging fails to maintain model quality on generative tasks, particularly at 50\% compression and high-granularity architectures.
+Generative tasks require auto-regressive generation, a capability that is impaired when the router's fine-grained control is removed or novel expert functions are introduced.
 Compared to expert pruning, merging is less consistent, exhibiting higher variance across models and compression ratios.
-The outputs of expert merged models are more repetitive and less closely aligned with the base model compared with pruned models.
-Taken together, these observations are direct evidence of alterations to the functional manifold of the \gls{smoe} layers discussed in \cref{sec:empirical-loss-of-control} stemming from the loss of the router's input-dependent control over the experts and subsequent introduction of novel functions due to tying of the merged expert gates.
+The outputs of expert merged models are more repetitive and less closely aligned with the base model compared with pruned model's outputs.
+Taken together, these observations are direct evidence of functional manifold distortion of the \gls{smoe} layers discussed in \cref{sec:empirical-loss-of-control}.

 Overall, expert pruned models offer consistently higher accuracy than merged models on generative tasks. \gls{reap} is a robust pruning criterion that generalizes across a wide array of \gls{smoe} architectures, compression ratios, and generative tasks.
-By taking into consideration both the router gate-values and expert activation norms, \gls{reap} prunes the experts which contribute the least to each layers output on a per-token average, regardless of usage frequency. \gls{reap} is scalable, achieving near-lossless compression on coding tasks with Qwen3-Coder-480B and Kimi-K2.
-The successes of \gls{reap} highlights the crucial importance of preserving coordination between the router and experts.
-Compression methods which impair the router's ability to independently modulate expert outputs or tie gate-values are less likely to succeed.
+By taking into consideration both the router gate-values and expert activation norms, \gls{reap} minimizes the reconstruction error bound by pruning experts which contribute the least to each layers output. \gls{reap} is scalable, achieving near-lossless compression on coding tasks with Qwen3-Coder-480B and Kimi-K2.
+The successes of \gls{reap} highlight the crucial importance of preserving coordination between the router and experts.
+Compression methods which impair the router's ability to independently modulate expert outputs or distort the original functional manifold are less likely to succeed.

 Finally, this work highlights the importance of comprehensive downstream evaluations and the significant challenges involved with evaluating \glspl{llm}.
 Discriminative metrics such as perplexity and log-likelihood based \gls{mc} benchmarks are not necessarily good proxies for generative model quality.